Berkshire Eagle Staff

 The Eagles (2-4) got out to a quick start, outscoring the visiting Indians 15-1.
 New Lebanon only scored 15 points the rest of the way.

 "The kids played hard and aggressive," said Everett coach Scott Rote.
-"We
+"We got a lot of ball movement that we hadn't been getting."

 The Eagles came out playing what Rote called a "pressure zone" defense, and that led to the lopsided score after one quarter.